 8. Prizes and Ceremonies.

-The organizing committee of each race participating in the FIS Marathon Cup guarantees a minimum prize fund of EUR 21,000 to be divided between the 6 best placed competitors in the men and ladies races.
+The organizing committee of each race participating in the FIS Worldloppet Cup guarantees a minimum prize fund of EUR 21,000 to be divided between the 6 best placed competitors in the men and ladies races.

 In case of equal points the leader (or winner) will be the athlete having won the larger number of races.
 In case of a tie, second places will be taken into account and so on to third and fourth places until the overall winner is determined.
-In the event that all places are equal, the racer that has completed the most recent race on the FIS marathon Cup calendar, the event closest to the final event, will have the advantage.
+In the event that all places are equal, the racer that has completed the most recent race on the FIS Worldloppet Cup calendar, the event closest to the final event, will have the advantage.
 This rule applies for all ties.

 Competitors who do not attend the prize-giving ceremonies without a legitimate excuse, lose their claim to any prize, including the prize money.
 In exceptional circumstances and if a notice is given in advance, the competitor may be represented by another member of his team, but this person has no right to take his place on the podium.